sunny-chung/hello-http/README.md

 ## Performance

-Honestly, Hello HTTP is not yet performance-oriented.
-It is not another web app.
-It relies on JVM, so it demands a significant amount of memory (about 0.5 GB).
-But, it still outperforms many web apps.
+In regular usage, it demands about 0.5 GB memory.
 It performs very well on a Windows laptop with 8 GB RAM without a noticeable performance degrade of other applications.

+It is also capable of loading large content without slowing down user interactions, although that would consume a significant amount of memory.

 ## Planned